enso-org/enso-archive/doc/design/runtime/unbounded-recursion.md

 ```

 As is obvious, this is a significant slowdown from the pure loop case, with
 roughly a three orders of magnitude growth.
-A significant amount
+A significant amount of time seems
+to be spent in the OS-level context switches, contributing to the performance
+cost of this approach.

 ### Catching the Overflow
 Though it is heavily recommended against by the Java documentation, it is indeed